MOV to AVI Converter — Free Online

 About MOV to AVI Conversion

 MOV to AVI is the conversion you reach for when your video does not play, will not upload, or refuses to import.
 MOV files carry their own combination of container, codec, and metadata, and a surprising amount of consumer software accepts only a narrow slice of that combination.
 Switching to AVI typically resolves the compatibility issue without any visible quality loss — you are repackaging or re-encoding the same content into a wrapper the target app or device actually understands.
 FileChange runs FFmpeg compiled to WebAssembly, so the entire transcoding happens on your own CPU.
 Your video never reaches a server, never queues behind other users, and never sits in any third-party storage.
+Converting a QuickTime MOV to AVI takes footage straight out of the Apple world and packages it for older Windows software and hardware that still expect the classic AVI container.
+The flow runs opposite to the usual AVI-to-MOV direction — instead of modernizing a clip for a Mac, you're stepping it back into a format aging Windows tools recognize.

 Why People Convert MOV to AVI

 Most MOV to AVI conversions are forced by a single downstream constraint: an editor that cannot import MOV, a website that rejects the upload, a phone that cannot play it, or a TV that just spins.
 Beyond compatibility, the second motivation is size — re-encoding from MOV to AVI with a modern codec often produces a noticeably smaller file at the same visual quality.
 The third is workflow — some platforms expect a specific container (MP4 for iOS shares, MOV for Final Cut, MKV for archive storage).
 The fourth, less common, is audio extraction or stripping.
 FileChange covers all of these in the same flow.
+A MOV exported from an iPhone, Final Cut, or QuickTime won't open in much of the older Windows ecosystem — legacy editors, certain video-analysis utilities, and dated playback hardware were built around AVI.
+Converting to AVI is what you do when a Windows-only tool refuses the Apple file and you have no way to upgrade that tool.

 How to Convert MOV to AVI Online